 - To remove the solution, go to Advanced settings and select Solutions.

 - Select CompanyNewsTimeline and then select Delete.

 As an alternative you can install news Power Apps component framework control.
-For more information, see [Set up and use the news control](Set up and use the news control](/powerapps/maker/model-driven-apps/stay-current-with-news-control).
+For more information, see Set up and use the news control.

 Dynamic 365 Sales bot is deprecated

 Effective June 2, 2020, the Dynamics 365 Sales bot, a feature that enables users to retrieve sales information through a bot within Dynamics 365 Sales app for Teams will be deprecated.
-Until July 31, 2020, Microsoft will continue to provide support for the feature, but won't release any additional functionality beyond what is already present.
-After July 31, 2020, you will no longer be able to receive responses to conversations.
-The bot won’t be available for new customers; existing customers may still be able to access the bot from the Chat, however the bot will not respond to questions.
+Until July 31, 2020, Microsoft will continue to provide support for the feature, but won't release any more functionality beyond what is already present.
+After July 31, 2020, you'll no longer be able to receive responses to conversations.
+The bot won’t be available for new customers; existing customers may still be able to access the bot from the Chat, however the bot won't respond to questions.

 It is our goal to deliver a powerful bot experience that allows users to retrieve and manage information.
-Based on usage data and feedback from our customers, we will be working on a powerful, extensible set of capabilities and features that will allow you to intuitively access and interact with sales information—among other entities—through a bot interface.
-We will keep you updated on timing for when this will be available.
+Based on usage data and feedback from our customers, we'll be working on a powerful, extensible set of capabilities and features that will allow you to intuitively access and interact with sales information—among other entities—through a bot interface. we'll keep you updated on timing for when this will be available.